Helium-Labs/Zorkin/README.md

 #### SessionAccount Reproduction

-We can reproduce the Logic Signature for a SessionAccount and its authorizing SessionAccount using only a known `TenantAuthAppId` and the OAuth account identifier `OAuthAccountGUID`, which can be computed from the JWT as the Poseidon hash of `JWT.iss` & `JWT.sub` fields.
-An Indexer is used to reproduce the authorizing LSIG, whereas the base `SessionAccount` can be reproduced directly as explained in the pseudocode below.
-It is trivial to use another means of SessionAccount reproduction, for example storing the template values in the box storage of `TenantAuth`.
+We can reproduce the LSIG for a SessionAccount and its authorizing SessionAccount using only a known `TenantAuthAppId` and `OAuthAccountGUID`.
+The base `SessionAccount` is reproducible by assigning default values to the session parameters, the ephemeral public key and its expiration, and the known `TenantAuthAppId` and `OAuthAccountGUID` values for the respective template variables in the known `SessionAccount` program code.
+To reproduce the authorizing `SessionAccount` LSIG, a custom [Conduit](https://developer.algorand.org/docs/get-details/conduit/) Indexer (CustomIndexer) is used to identify the previous Session authorizing rekey transaction by querying the most recent transaction with a `rekeyTo` field that matches the current authorizing address.
+Once identified, the current session parameters can be read from the transaction and used to reproduce the authorizing `SessionAccount` LSIG.

 ```python
 defaultEphemeralKey = Bytes(16, "CAFEFACE")